Best time to visit Chile

-It is very difficult to categorise the climate of a country like Chile due to its large geographic scale and shape.
+It is very difficult to definitively say the best time to visit Chile due to its large geographic scale and shape.
 The seasons in South America are the reverse to Europe and there are seven main climate pockets which exist ranging from desert in the North to glaciers and alpine grassland in the South.
-The centre part of the country is temperate and Mediterranean, whilst Easter Island offers subtropical humidity.
+The central part of the country is temperate and Mediterranean, whilst Easter Island offers subtropical humidity.
 Santiago is good all year round but at its best in the summer when less busy.
 As a general rule however, the seasons run as follows: Summer (December to February), Autumn (March to May), Winter (June to August) and Spring (September to November).

 Expect the months of January and February to be the most happening with a range of events throughout the country centred around food, music, dance and culture such as Semana Ancuditana in Chiloe and Ancud in the month of January.